samuel-yeom/samuel-yeom.github.io/index.md

 I am a PhD student in the Computer Science Department at Carnegie Mellon University, advised by [Matt Fredrikson](https://www.cs.cmu.edu/~mfredrik/).

-My current research is on privacy and fairness issues in machine learning.
+My current research deals with privacy and fairness issues in machine learning.
 I am also broadly interested in security and privacy.

 ## Publications
 <table>